steve-njuguna-k/Flask-News-App/README.md

 # Flask News App
-This web application is built using Python framework Flask and NEWS API.
-The app displays information about news from most popular sources, top headlines in the World, categorical and the various sources available.
+A web application is built using Python framework (Flask) and NEWS API.
+The app displays information about news articles from popular sources, top headlines around the world, provides new categories and the various sources available.

 ![](https://github.com/steve-njuguna-k/Flask-News-App/blob/master/app/static/assets/img/screenshot.PNG)